-Snapdragon 835: All we know about Qualcomm’s new chip
+Snapdragon 835: More details of Qualcomm’s new chip leak ahead of CES reveal

 Qualcomm’s new Snapdragon 835 is nearly upon us, so here’s what we already know about the chip, including Snapdragon 835 phones, specs, speed, benchmarks, and cores.

-(Update: 22 December 2016): Evidence is mounting that suggests we'll see a smartphone running on Qualcomm's new Snapdragon 835 chip as soon as January 2017.
-Read on to find out more.
+Plus, all the latest news and rumours, including a recent leak which appears to reveal all about the Snapdragon 835 ahead of its official CES unveiling.

 In November 2016, Qualcomm announced the Snapdragon 835, a brand-new top-end chip that will power many of next year’s most powerful smartphones.
 It replaces the Snapdragon 821 as Qualcomm’s flagship chip, and looks set to offer significant performance and efficiency improvements over its predecessor.
 That means the smartphones of 2017 are definitely worth looking forward to.